 In 1950 the Community Chest merged with Elkhart Health & Welfare Foundation to create the United Fund.
 During this time the term “united way” became popular as a campaign motto, “Give Gladly the United Way”.
 In 1972, the United Fund of Elkhart County officially became United Way of Elkhart County.

 While times have changed and Elkhart County is very different from the community it was in the 1920’s, some things have not changed.
-United Way of Elkhart County continues to advance the common good for all people in our community.
-We focus on helping particularly those who are working hard but falling short through our efforts in EDUCATION, INCOME and HEALTH.
-We are committed to engaging the community and providing tools, services, and expertise that can enable individuals and families become stronger and more independent.
+We still fight for the health, education, and financial stability of every person in our communities.
+We focus on helping particularly those who are working hard but falling short through our efforts in health, early childhood education, emergency services, and more.
+We are committed to engaging the community and providing tools, services, and expertise that enable individuals and families to become more stable and resilient.